sanko/infix/README.md

     // Now 'point_type' can be used to generate a trampoline...

     // 4.
-Destroy the arena to free the 'point_type' and all other allocations. infix_arena_destroy(arena);
+Destroy the arena to free the 'point_type' and all other allocations.
+    // Note: Once a trampoline is created with these types, it is safe to destroy
+    // this arena.
+The trampoline handle now owns its own internal copy of all
+    // necessary type information.
+    infix_arena_destroy(arena);
     return 0;
 }